drupalchamp/crypto-distribution/README.md

 - Provides SASS support for the Douce Crypto theme
   You can write the SASS code in sass file in theme folder "sass" directory and compile it

+- Uses the Highchart library to display the intractive chart.

 Thank you for choosing